ansible/ansible/docsite/rst/developing_modules.rst

   that are passed to the module, this is the file to do it in.

-* The :file:`ansible` directory contains code from :module:`ansible.module_utils` that is used by the module.
+* The :file:`ansible` directory contains code from :mod:`ansible.module_utils` that is used by the module.
 Ansible includes files for any :`module:`ansible.module_utils` imports in the module but not no files from any other module.
-So if your module uses :module:`ansible.module_utils.url` Ansible will include it for you, but if your module includes :module:`requests` then you'll have to make sure that the python requests library is installed on the system before running the module.
+So if your module uses :mod:`ansible.module_utils.url` Ansible will include it for you, but if your module includes :mod:`requests` then you'll have to make sure that the python requests library is installed on the system before running the module.
 You can modify files in this directory if you suspect that the module is having a problem in some of this boilerplate code rather than in